Bbouley/pg-basics/README.md

 Next, refactor each query into a function, that takes in the arguments needed for the query.

-e.g. With your query to add a new entry, youll have to pass in the variables for a new city (name, country, rating) and for your query to get a single entry, you will need to pass in an id.
+e.g. With your query to add data, youll have to pass in the variables for a new city (name, country, rating) and for your query to get a single city, you will need to pass in an id.
 What do you need to pass in to your edit function and your delete function?

 Now try passing in different variables to your functions and getting/editing/deleting the correct data you are trying to select.

 ### Connection Pooling

-What we have done above is create a single connction to our database on our system.
+What we have done above is create a single connection to our database on our system.
 We have created a single client, connected to our database, and then closed that connection.
 This can be an expensive operation.
 It means that we are establishing a connection to our database, but there is an alternate way of connecting.
 We can use a connection pool.

-A connection pool is a group of database connections that are just sitting on your system waiting to be used.
-What this means is that when a request comes through looking to get information from your database, a connection is already there waiting and can be given to your application for that request or transaction.
+A connection pool is a group of database connections that are just sitting on your computer waiting to be used.
+What this means is that when a request comes through looking to get information from your database, a connection is already there waiting, and can be given to your application for that request or transaction.
 In summary, connection pooling is much faster, especially as applications become larger and you may have multiple people performing operations on your database at the same time.

 We can use node-pg to write out our database queries using connection pooling instead of creating our own connection each time.
 The first two lines are the same as our previous file.